Stephanie Bealer, LMHC

 Cedar Rapids IA

 I work with clients through a compassionate, collaborative, and trauma-informed lens.
 I aim to create a safe, affirming space where clients—particularly neurodivergent adults, LGBTQ+ individuals, and survivors of trauma—can explore their identities, emotions, and lived experiences without fear of judgment.
-Grounded in humanistic values and unconditional positive regard, I build strong therapeutic relationships rooted in trust, empathy, and respect.
+Grounded in humanistic values and unconditional positive regard, I foster strong therapeutic relationships built on trust, empathy, and respect.

 I integrate psychodynamic exploration, attachment theory, Internal Family Systems (IFS), and narrative therapy to help clients understand the origins of their struggles and reclaim their personal narratives.
 I also incorporate bottom-up approaches, including nervous system regulation and body-based awareness, to support trauma recovery at a physiological level.
 Tools like Compassionate Inquiry and Motivational Interviewing help deepen insight, foster self-compassion, and encourage meaningful change.